DanielCujba/DanielCujba/README.md

 - 👋 Hi, I’m @DanielCujba
 - 👀 I’m interested in learning about all areas of computer science like computer arhitecture, cyber security and many more.
-- 🌱 I’m currently a high school student.
-I am learning the basics of comsci in my programming class in C++, but I am also self-teaching myself other things like web developing.
+- 🌱 I’m currently an university student at University Babeş Bolyai Cluj Napoca.
+I am enrolled into a Bachelor's Degree in Computer Science
-- 💞️ I’m not looking to collaborate on any projects at the moment as I am still learning the ropes, but hopefully in the near future I would be able to take on such collaborative projects.
+- 💞️ I am open to collaborations on any project which offers an intresting idea.
+I have some experience in Python and Javascript, but also in lower level programming languages such as C/C++ and x86 Assembly.
-- 📫 You can reach me by email: daniel.cujba.54@gmail.com.
-I may not be a looking for collaborative project yet, but I will not turn down any that I come across.
-Still, keep in mind that I am just a beginner right now.
+- 📫 You can reach me by email: daniel.cujba.54@gmail.com or on LinkedIn: https://www.linkedin.com/in/daniel-cujba-23aba0201/